Information on applying for a school place

-If you would like your child to start in Reception for September 2020 the closing date for applying to Essex County Council is 15th January 2020.
-This is for parents of children born during the period 1st September 2015 to 31st August 2016.
+If you would like your child to start in Reception for September 2022, the closing date for applying to Essex County Council is 15th January 2022.
+This is for parents/carers of children born during the period 1st September 2017 to 31st August 2018.

 We do hold 'Open Days' for those looking for a Reception place for their child.
-If you would like to come and visit us please make an appointment by ringing the school office to book on a tour.
-The Headteacher will conduct tours of the school during the day for small groups.
-We feel it is important for prospective parents to experience the school in action.
-Unfortunately we cannot accommodate individual tours for the Reception intake.
-If there are special circumstances for a child please make us aware and we will be happy to arrange to discuss these with you fully.
+If you would like to come and visit us, please make an appointment by ringing the school office to book on a tour.
+Our Acting Headteachers will conduct tours of the school during the day for small groups.
+We feel it is important for prospective parents/carers to experience the school in action.
+Unfortunately, we cannot accommodate individual tours for the Reception intake.
+If there are special circumstances for a child, please make us aware and we will be happy to arrange to discuss these with you fully.

 Applications for Reception places must be made to the Local Authority at: